 RULES AND REGULATIONS

 - All competitions are through online submission.
-There is no in-person stage audition or performance.
+There is no in-person audition.

-- Competitors compete for Grand Prize 100% Perfect Score, 1st, 2nd and 3rd prize placement as well as other awards per age category.
+- Competitors compete for Grand Prize 100%, 1st, 2nd and 3rd prize, Honorable Mention or Merit per age category.
 All competitors get emailed pdf-certificates and a comment sheet report card with scores.